- Department of Mechanical Engineering

 |Doctor of Philosophy (Ph.D.)
 Mechanical Engineering|

 In the Ph.D. program, students are required to demonstrate a significant new contribution to their field of research, as documented in an externally reviewed thesis.
 The research is carried out under the supervision of professors who are leaders in their field.
-Since research in Mechanical Engineering is often interdisciplinary in nature, it is common for Ph.D. students to have a co-supervisor in addition to their principle supervisor.
+Since research in Mechanical Engineering is often interdisciplinary in nature, it is common for Ph.D. students to have a co-supervisor in addition to their principal supervisor.
 Graduates from this program typically proceed to careers in research in either industrial or academic environments.

 Mechanical Engineering Admission Requirements and Application Procedures